KaKariki02/rushHour/Results/README.md

 * Game 6 = 1,04E23
 * Game 7 = 1,44E45

 Even though these are extremely high numbers, they do not have much practical significance.
-This is because our algoritms do not consider boards where vehicles overlap.
+This is because our algorithms do not consider boards where vehicles overlap.
 This constriction would drastically decrease the state-space of every game.
 It is also possible that a board with no overlapping vehicles could still not be reached from the starting position, so this board would be a possibility in the practical state space.